 Recently UDID has captured a lot of media attention as third-party app developers had been sharing this ID with advertising agencies and marketing companies.

-On this, Apple has shown its displeasure and sent an ultimatum to all third-party app developers; if the developers would share UDID of iPhones, Mac, or Apple Watch, their apps wouldn't find place in App Store.
+On this, Apple has shown its displeasure and sent an ultimatum to all third-party app developers; if the developers shared UDID of iPhones, Mac, or Apple Watch, their apps wouldn’t find a place in App Store.